Seabird conservation biological technicians based on Kauai, Hawaii

 - Maintain high quality seabird habitat at both sites by removing invasive plants

-- Conduct regular seabird monitoring, including auditory surveys and nest searches at both locations
+- Conduct regular seabird monitoring, including auditory surveys and nest searches during the seabird breeding season (March-Sept)

 Education: Minimum of a Bachelor’s Degree in a natural resources or project management related field.